mantisedu/mantiscode/README.md

 If the app does not load, follow the steps in macOS permissions to add a security exception.

 ### macOS Permissions
 1. In the Finder  on your Mac, locate the app you want to open.
-(Don’t use Launchpad to do this.
-Launchpad doesn’t allow you to access the shortcut menu.)
+(Donï¿½t use Launchpad to do this.
+Launchpad doesnï¿½t allow you to access the shortcut menu.)
 2. Control-click the app icon, then choose Open from the shortcut menu.
 3. Click Open.